bxparks/rpn83p/docs/USER_GUIDE_STAT.md

 On the HP-42S, the `CLΣ` command appears only under the `CLEAR` menu hierarchy.
-On the RPN83P, it is far more difficult to reach the `CLR` menu hierarchy, so the `CLΣ` commands appears in 2 places for convenience: under the `CLR` menu folder and under the `STAT` menu folder.
+On the RPN83P, it is far more difficult to reach the `CLR` menu hierarchy, so the `CLΣ` commands appears in 2 places for convenience: under the `CLR` menu folder, and under the `STAT` menu folder.

 ## Curve Fitting